The Private Wealth & Private Client Review: Argentina

 Any general agreement entered into by and between future heirs during the deceased's life is null and void.

-However, the CCCN has allowed agreements over future inheritances as long as the covenants only fall over the equity of companies or other business ventures with the aim of maintaining the management unity or preventing or solving conflicts, and the dispositions do not deprive forced heirs of their reserved portions, nor do they affect the spouse or third parties' rights.16
+However, the CCCN has allowed agreements over future inheritances as long as the covenants only fall over the equity of companies or other business ventures with the aim of maintaining the management unity or preventing or solving conflicts, and the dispositions do not deprive forced heirs of their reserved portions, nor affect the spouse or third parties' rights.16

 iii Inheritance proceedings